buildfirst/buildfirst/ch07/README.md

 ##### _(Part II, Chapter 7)_

-In this chapter, the focus is on modular application building, with a twist.
+In this chapter, the focus is on **modular application building**, with a twist.
 Rather than focus on how to organize our files themselves, which we've already discussed at length in [Chapter 5][1], I'll focus on organization at the application level.
 We'll learn all about the Model-View-Controller (MVC) pattern, and how to apply it in JavaScript code.
 In particular, how to apply it in client-side JavaScript.
 You'll get a good look at the [Backbone][3] library, which is a popular foundation for developing complex MVC applications.
 These are the samples as discussed through the chapter, in the same order of appearance.

 All samples are self-contained, ready to use, and sensibly documented.